mhorpheus/test/DFIR-Triage-Scoping.md

 	- triage some systems, and define steps based on findings to avoid full blown forensics.
 	- review what we have proposed against customer expectations, maybe Client wants to update their expectations/objectives for us.
 	- provide initial/containment recommendation which client can start immediately working on, while we set up our environment
-5. Predefined (can be written as a "script") statement on next steps, what Clients needs to do (eg. Incident Declarer needs to ACK the T&S Summary Note mail
+5. Predefined (can be written as a "script") statement on next steps, what Clients needs to do (eg. Incident Declarer needs to ACK the T&S Summary Note mail, etc.

 ## Responsibilities of a Triage Call Lead
 Triage Call Lead (as defined [here](#Roles-of-Participants)) responsibilities are as follows:
 - leading Triage and Scoping Call,
 - taking notes or designating note taking person,
 - preparing [Triage and Scoping Call Summary Note](#Triage-and-Scoping-Call-Summary-Note)
-	- sending "Triage and Scoping Call Summary Note" to Client representatives present on a Triage and Scoping Call as well as all Incident Declarers listed in Resilient,
+	- sending "Triage and Scoping Call Summary Note" to Client representatives present on a Triage and Scoping Call as well as all Incident Declarers listed in Resilient.
+Point to respective guides from Resilient.
 - ensuring that incident details and Triage call outcome is recorded in Resilient:
 	- if there is no ticket, create a new one following guidelines from [Logging Requirements for New IR Engagements](https://github.ibm.com/IRIS-NA/DFIR-wiki/wiki/DFIR-Resilient.md#Logging-Requirements-for-New-IR-Engagements) section from Resilient page,
 	- update Resilient ticket with additional details obtained during Triage and Scoping Call,